Autónoma Academy

 DURATION: 50 hours / 6 ECTS

-LOCATION: The course is held in person at the facilities of the Universidade Autónoma de Lisboa (UAL).
-Students will be able to participate in thematic conferences in person or online via Zoom organized by UAL and/or IDN.
+LOCATION: The course is taught in person at the facilities of the Autonomous University of Lisbon (UAL).
+Students may participate in thematic conferences, either in person or online via Zoom, organized by UAL and/or IDN.

 CURRICULUM PLAN

-• Delimitation and conceptualization of Eurasia and subregions: Baltic, Eastern Europe, Black Sea Basin, Caucasus, Caspian Basin and Central Asia
+• Delineation and conceptualization of Eurasia and its sub-regions: Baltic, Eastern Europe, Black Sea Basin, Caucasus, Caspian Basin, and Central Asia.

-• Historical Evolution: Russia and the Russian Empire; Eurasia and World War I; the Soviet Union and World War II; Eurasia in the Cold War period and the implosion of the USSR
+• Historical Evolution: Russia and the Russian Empire; Eurasia and World War I; the Soviet Union and World War II; Eurasia during the Cold War and the collapse of the USSR.

-• Characterization of Eurasia today: political regimes; economic situation; energy resources, infrastructures and routes; security agenda and instability factors; “frozen conflicts”.
+• Characterization of Eurasia today: political regimes; economic situation; energy resources, infrastructure and routes; security agenda and factors of instability; the “frozen conflicts”.

 • Russian Federation: geography and demography; political leadership and “Putinism”; economic dimension and energy; military power and geostrategy; foreign and security policy.

-• Other actors and interactions in Eurasia: regional interests and policies of Türkiye, EU, USA, NATO and China; non-state actors; regional organizations; vectors of competition and cooperation in Eurasia.
+• Other actors and interactions in Eurasia: regional interests and policies of Turkey, the EU, the US, NATO, and China; non-state actors; regional organizations; vectors of competition and cooperation in Eurasia.

-The Department of International Relations of the Autonomous University of Lisbon (UAL), the National Defense Institute (IDN) and the Organization of Ibero-American States for Education, Science and Culture (OEI) jointly promote the Advanced Course of Studies on LATIN AMERICA.
+The Department of International Relations at the Autonomous University of Lisbon (UAL), the National Defense Institute (IDN), and the Organization of Ibero-American States for Education, Science and Culture (OEI) are jointly promoting the Advanced Course in Studies on LATIN AMERICA.

-Bringing together a renowned group of experts, this course has the following OBJECTIVES:
+Bringing together a renowned group of experts, this course aims to:

-• Know and understand the specificities of Latin America: Historical evolution, regional borders, States and subsystems
+• To know and understand the specificities of Latin America: Historical evolution, regional borders, states and subsystems.

-• Study the Inter-American System: concept; origins; institutionalization process
+• Studying the Inter-American System: concept; origins; process of institutionalization.

-• Identify, study and understand the sources of conflict in the region, disputes between states, and crime
+• To identify, study, and understand the conflict hotspots in the region, the disputes between states, and crime.

-• Promote in-depth analysis of Latin America’s International Relations, with emphasis on Latin America-USA, Latin America-European Union, Latin America-China, Latin America-Africa, and Latin America-Portugal Relations.
+• To promote in-depth analysis of Latin American International Relations, with emphasis on Latin America-USA, Latin America-European Union, Latin America-China, Latin America-Africa, and Latin America-Portugal relations.

-RESPONSIBLE TEACHERS: Prof.ª Doutora Nancy Gomes e Prof. Doutor Filipe Vasconcelos Romão
+RESPONSIBLE PROFESSORS: Professor Dr. Nancy Gomes and Professor Dr. Filipe Vasconcelos Romão

 Andrés Malamud (Universidade de Lisboa)